Regional Episcopal Conference of North Africa: History

 The Regional Episcopal Conference of North Africa was founded in 1966, with Archbishop of Algiers Cardinal Léon-Étienne Duval as its first president.

-On 8 June 2007, a members of the conference were received by Pope Benedict XVI in Vatican City.
+On 8 June 2007, members of the conference were received by Pope Benedict XVI in Vatican City.
 The five bishops present were Maroun Elias Nimeh Lahham, Claude Rault, Gabriel Piroird, Giovanni Innocenzo Martinelli, and Alphonse Georger.

 From October 6–9, 2013, the Regional Episcopal Conference of North Africa met in Rome.
 The bishops resided at the Pontifical French Seminary and met there to discuss issues facing the bishops' respective countries and dioceses.
 The trip ended on October 9, when the bishops went to St. Peter's Square to hear Pope Francis' public address.
 Francis personally addressed the bishops from North Africa, calling for them to "consolidate our fraternal relations with Muslims."

 Member dioceses

 Presidents

 This is a list of the Presidents of the Regional Episcopal Conference of North Africa: